 Common Pitfalls First-Timers Don’t Expect

 - French floor numbering is offset by one.
-Rez-de-chaussée (RDC) = American ground floor / 1st floor.
+Rez-de-chaussée (RDC) = American ground / 1st floor.
 1er étage = American 2nd.
 2ème étage = American 3rd.
 A “3rd floor walk-up” in a French listing is the 4th floor by US counting.

 - Digicode + lockbox is the standard check-in.
-You enter the building with a numeric code at the door (digicode), then retrieve a key from a lockbox in the entryway, hallway, or sometimes the apartment itself.
+You enter the building with a numeric code at the door (digicode), then pull a key from a lockbox in the entryway, hallway, or sometimes the apartment itself.
 Confirm the codes 24 hours before arrival.

 - Trash sorting is mandatory.
 Most Paris buildings have three bins: yellow (recycling: paper, cardboard, plastic, metal), white (glass), and green/black (general waste).
-Put trash in the wrong bin and the building syndic will note it.
+Put it in the wrong bin and the building syndic will note it.

 - Quiet hours after 22:00.
 Building rules enforce silence from 22:00 to 07:00.
-Loud music, late guests, or stomping around in heels at 1 a.m. will get you reported.
+Loud music, late guests, or clomping around in heels at 1 a.m. will get you reported.
 Some hosts have noise sensors.

 Final Verdict: A Decision Framework